-Pay Items on your employees Default Pay tab will apply to any pay they are processed in.
-Some will be assigned by default according to other employee settings, while others can be customised to suit.
+Pay Items on your employee's Default Pay tab will be added into any pay the employee is included in.
+Some will be added to the Default Pay automatically based on other employee settings, such as KiwiSaver or Student Loan deductions, while others can be added and customised to suit.

 To edit your existing employee's default pay details select Manage > Employees.
 Click on the employee you want to edit and go to the Default Pay tab.

-Refer to Pay Items Overview for more information about the pay items you can apply.
+See our Pay Items Overview article for more information about the pay items you can apply, and details on creating your own pay items.

 If your employee is set up with a salary (on the Employment tab) the Salary pay item will be applied by default.
 This will allocate their annual salary amount evenly with each pay, based on the pay period.

-Use the green add button to add any other default earnings pay items.
+Use the button to add any other default earnings pay items.

-Employees who are recording time will have their hours added to their pay as earnings automatically, so you don't need to add those earnings codes to their Default Pay.
+Employees who are recording timesheets will have their hours added to their pay as earnings automatically, so you don't need to add those earnings codes to their Default Pay.

-If the employee is set up as a KiwiSaver member, KiwiSaver Employee Deduction will appear here with their designated contribution rate from their Employment tab.
+If the employee is set up as a KiwiSaver member, KiwiSaver Employee Deduction will appear here with their designated contribution rate from their Employment tab, and employees with a Student Loan tax code will have Student Loan added by default.

-Use the green add button to add any other default deductions.
-You can add compulsory deductions that are set up by default such as Child Support, Fines in Default, IRD Arrears, Student Loan.
-Or you can add any custom deductions you may have created.
+Use the button to add any other default deductions.
+You can add compulsory deductions that are set up by default such as Child Support, Fines in Default, IRD Arrears.
+Alternatively, you can add any custom deductions you may have created.

 If the employee is set up as a KiwiSaver member, KiwiSaver Employer Deduction will appear here with the designated contribution rate from their Employment tab.

-If you have created additional Superannuation Pay Items, you will be able to apply them here.
+If you have created additional superannuation pay items for other complying funds, you will be able to apply them here.

 The Direct Credit pay item is here by default to assign your employee's take home pay to their bank account number.

-You can add Cash if you will regularly pay the employee cash.
+You can add the Cash pay item if you will regularly pay the employee cash.
 Designate a $ amount if it will be constant, or you can manually add the amount when you process the pay.